Zeke-OS/zeke/doc/coding_standards.markdown

 Kernel initialization order is defined as follows:

-For Cortex-M:
-+ `SystemInit` - the clock system intitialization and other mandatory hw inits
-+ `__libc_init_array` - Static constructors
-+ `kinit` - Kernel initialization and load user code

-For ARM11:
 + `hw_preinit`
++ `kmalloc_init()`
-+ `constructors`
++ constructors
 + `hw_postinit`
-+ `kinit`
++ `kinit()`

-After kinit, scheduler will kick in and initialization continues in a special init process.
+After kinit, scheduler will kick in and initialization continues in sinit(8) process.

 Every initializer function should contain `SUBSYS_INIT("XXXX init");` as a first line of the function and optionally `SUBSYS_DEP(YYYY_init);` lines declaring subsystem initialization dependencies.

-### Kernel module initializers
+### Kernel module/subsystem initializers

-There is four kind of initializers supported at the moment:
+There are four kind of initializers supported at the moment:

 + *hw_preinit* for mainly hardware related initializers
 + *hw_postinit* for hardware related initializers
 + *constructor* (or init) for generic initialization

-Optional kernel modules may use C static constructors and destructors to generate init and fini code that will be run before any user code is loaded.
-Constructors are also the preferred method to attach module with the kernel.

-Currently there is no support for module unloading and any fini functions will not be called in any case.
-Still decalaring destructors doesn't generate compilation error and array of fini functions is still generated and might be supported in the future.
+descturctors are not yet supported in Zeke but if there ever will be LKM support the destructors will be called when unloading the module.

 Following example shows constructor/intializer notation supported by Zeke: